 How long it takes for a tan to fade can also be dependent on how the skin is tanned.
 A skin tanned from sunbathing can be expected to last for a week to ten days.
 While skin tanned with spray tans generally fades away within an average of 3 days, however, you can make it last longer to 10 days with proper preparation and maintenance.

-Why Do Tans Fade So Quickly
+Why Do Tans Fade So Quickly?

-Very few people’s tans fade quickly but if you are a few of the minority whose tans get faded too quickly, you might be wondering why and how tans fade so quickly?
+Very few people’s tans fade quickly but if you are a few of the minority whose tans get faded too quickly, you might be wondering why and how tans fade so quickly.

 Well, tans can fade rapidly for many reasons like:

-Why Your Tan Never Goes Away?
+Here’s Why Your Tan Never Goes Away?

-Sometimes you may ask yourself why your tan never goes away especially in somebody areas that are constantly being exposed to sunlight.
+Sometimes you may ask yourself why your tan never goes away, especially in some body areas that are constantly being exposed to sunlight.

-It’s important to understand that the sun UVA radiation plays a major role in natural skin tanning due to the melanin the body generates to protect against the harm of the UV.
+It’s important to understand that the sun’s UVA radiation plays a major role in natural skin tanning due to the melanin the body generates to protect against the harm of the UV.
 The more exposed you are to the sun, the darker your skin gets thereby appearing tanned.
 So, if your tan isn’t going away you might want to check if:

 - You are constantly being exposed to the sun.